pandammonium/plugin-readme-parser/readme.txt

 = 2.0.0 =

 This reworking of WP README Parser has a new name and works with more recent versions of PHP.
 It also removes broken features (e.g. the display of screenshots).
+It os not backwards compatible WP README Parser.

 = 1.3.7 =